HeRAMS-WHO/herams-i18n/docs/index.rst

 Favorites
 ---------
-To simplify navigation, it is recommended that you add frequently accessed workspaces to your list of.
+To simplify navigation, it is recommended that you add frequently accessed workspaces to your list of favorites.
 Workspaces marked as favorites can accessed from anywhere in the platform by clicking the |star-filled| icon in the top right corner of your screen.

 .. note:: For user working on multiple project, please note that it is possible to add workspace from different projects to your list of favorites.